Room addition contractors in AZ

 Inside, the original sunroom featured many intricate details.
 That includes the designer ceiling, the custom masonry work on one wall, lots of cabinets, plus beautiful natural lighting (with accent lighting that looks amazing at night).

 As noted above, the most unusual thing about this project was that the homeowner later ordered a doubling of the size of the addition.
 Here are a few interior photos showing how the extra room was added to the original sunroom.
-There is still a lot of natural sunlight from the south-facing wall, although the final entertainment lounge is not exactly what I would call an Arizona room.
+There is still a lot of natural sunlight from the south-facing wall, although the final entertainment lounge is not exactly what I would call a sunroom.

 By the way, did you happen to recognize the skyline shown in the last pictures?
 That is not downtown Phoenix!
 Anyway, after finalizing the building plans (twice), the applications for the necessary permits were filed with the city and approved, then the actual remodeling began!